 This 1:1 ratio means that the width is equivalent to the height.
 So a 1000*1000px image, a 750px*750px image or even a 500px*500px image will always have the same ratio.

 The 3:2 ratio

 This ratio means that the width is equivalent to 3 thirds and the height is equivalent to 2 thirds.
-So an image of 900px width must have a height of 600px to maintain a ration of 3:2.
-Ditto for the images of 1800px*1200px, they will always have a ratio of 3:2.
+So an image 900px wide will have to be 600px high to maintain a 3:2 ratio.
+Ditto for 1800px*1200px images, they will always have a 3:2 ratio.